 Class size is based upon the clinical facilities available.
-The College reserves the right to select the most qualified applicants (see Admissions to the Health Science Programs).
+The College reserves the right to select the most qualified applicants.
+This is a selective program.
+Please see Admission to the Selective Admissions Programs (Health Science Programs) on pages 170 - 171.